 Many MWEEs can be built around local sites (i.e. school grounds or nearby parks and streams) and/or existing resources (i.e. planned field trips or events, or materials and equipment in classrooms or storage facilities), so they may not require additional funding.
 For those MWEEs that incorporate new off-campus trips, specialized supplies, or other resources not currently available, additional funding may be required.
+For additional funding, view our Funding page to see available grants in your area.
 Long-term project funding also needs to be considered.
 MWEEs take time and effort to develop, so building something sustainable makes sense.

 “MWEE implementation with K-12 students is most effective when the teachers, themselves, have experienced MWEEs during professional learning opportunities, often provided by local colleges & universities, resource agencies, and EE non-profits.”

 — Tamra L. Willis, Mary Baldwin University College of Education